 application do not need to be resubmitted.
 If a student became

-inactive prior to 1991, check with the graduate studies office
+inactive prior to 1991, check with the College of Graduate

 to determine whether transcripts must be submitted from other